emulsify-ds/emulsify-website/posts/new-foundation.md

 export const Success = {};
 ```

-That opens up a lot of possibilities.
+The possibilities are broad.

 A team supporting a Drupal project can keep using Twig components.
 A React team can use Emulsify for a standalone component library.
 A team with both CMS-rendered components and application-rendered components can document them together in one Storybook instance.

-That is a meaningful shift for design systems. **Instead of forcing every project into one rendering model, Emulsify can now support the way a design system actually gets used across an organization.**
+For design systems, this is a meaningful shift. **Instead of forcing every project into one rendering model, Emulsify can now support the way a design system actually gets used across an organization.**

 ## Better Twig support where teams already work

 Twig remains an important part of Emulsify.
 EC4.x improves the Twig experience by adding native Twig.js support for familiar Emulsify helpers like `bem()` and `add_attributes()`, along with `switch`, `case`, `default`, and `endswitch` tags.

-That means Twig components can continue using patterns that Emulsify teams already know:
+Twig components can continue using patterns that Emulsify teams already know:

 ```twig
 {% set link_label = link.text|default('Read more') %}